Frequently Asked Questions

 Account Closing & Withdrawals

 Funds can be used for any qualifying educational expenses after high school graduation.
 Such expenses may include, but are not limited to: tuition, mandatory fees, books, supplies, and equipment required for enrollment or attendance, or for any other necessary cost of attending school, including travel to and from school, or for school application fees.

 Future Bound Miami Accounts are deposit-only accounts.
 These accounts are meant to save funds for the student’s postsecondary education without being touched until completion of high school.
 As high school graduation nears, information will be provided to explain the withdrawal process.

-If a student leaves the M-DCPS district prior to completing the program and the parent/guardian chooses to close the student’s account, all non-incentive dollars earned during their school career will be returned to the student.
-However, all incentive dollars earned through participation in the program will be returned to the Future Bound Miami Program.
+If a student leaves the M-DCPS district prior to completing the program and the parent/guardian chooses to close the student’s account, all non-program contribution dollars earned during their school career will be returned to the student.
+However, all program contribution dollars earned through participation in the program will be returned to the Future Bound Miami Program.

 If the student moves within the M-DCPS district, he or she will still be considered a participant in the program and can continue to make deposits.
-The student will be eligible for reward incentives if the Future Bound Miami Program is available at that school.
-If moving outside the district, the student will still have access to his or her account but will not be eligible for rewards incentives.
-Update your address by contacting Future Bound Miami or using the Future Bound Miami Savings Tracker on the M-DCPS Parent Portal.
+The student will be eligible for program contributions if the Future Bound Miami Program is available at that school.
+If moving outside the district, the student will still have access to his or her account but will not be eligible for program contributions.
+Update your address by contacting Future Bound Miami or using the Future Bound Miami Savings Tracker on the M-DCPS Student Portal.